Football: Tickets for Lions' ASEAN Championship semi-finals to go on sale Dec 22

 Depending on Saturday’s results, Singapore could face Vietnam, Indonesia, or Myanmar in the semi-finals.

-“To ensure that only Singapore fans secure tickets to the home fan section and lend their voice to the Lions’ battle for a spot in the final, tickets will only be available for purchase on-site at Jalan Besar Stadium,” the Football Association of Singapore (FAS) said in a media release on Saturday.
+“To ensure that only Singapore fans secure tickets to the home fan section and lend their voice to the Lions’ battle for a spot in the final, tickets will only be available for purchase on-site at Jalan Besar Stadium,” said FAS.

 Proof of identity will be required to purchase tickets, but FAS said that no personal data will be collected during the in-person sales process.